JetBrains/kotlin-mobile-docs/topics/configure-sqldelight-for-data-storage.md

 }
 ```

 Now you can create the `DatabaseDriverFactory` instance in your applications' code and pass it to the common module.
-Then create an `AppDatabase` instance to perform database opetations:
+Then create an `AppDatabase` instance to perform database operations:

 ```Kotlin
 val database = AppDatabase(databaseDriverFactory.createDriver())